kumakyoo42/oma-file-formats/OMA.md

     000002f0  38 00 00 00 00 00 00 00  02 2a 41 00 00 00 00 17  |8........*A.....|
     00000300  d7 84 00 05 f5 e1 00 1d  cd 65 00                 |.........e.|

-The first four bytes give the number of entries, four in this case.
+The first four bytes give the number of entries, 4 in this case.
 Each entry consists of a file position (8 bytes) a type (1 byte) and a bounding box (16 bytes).
 This is the deciphered chunktable: